-I am writing a plugin-hosting WPF application.
-For variety of reasons I have to put plugin-ins into their own app domains.
+I am writing a plug in WPF application.
+For variety of reasons, I have to put plugins into their own app domains.
 To name just a few:

 - plugins may be located anywhere on the disk